Pulling breakfast noodles at Beijing’s Oxen Street (niujie 牛街), 2011

 Multicultural influences perceived in the “ideal bowl”

-In his book, Bing Yan posits that the perfect bowl of Lanzhou noodles is a culmination of cultural mixing between three cultures: Tibetan cultural zones to the south produce the best meat for slow cooking to top this dish: yak, not beef! (but in Chinese yak is thought of as a kind of beef).
+In his book, Bing Yan posits that the perfect bowl of Lanzhou noodles is a culmination of cultural mixing between three groups: Tibetan cultural zones to the south produce the best meat for slow cooking to top this dish: yak, not beef! (but in Chinese yak is thought of as a kind of beef).
 That, combined with Han spices and Hui noodle pulling techniques result in the ideal bowl.
 I’m a little skeptical that cooking techniques took on ethnic dimensions in this way a hundred years ago, but

 - The “beef lamian” commemorative statue in central Lanzhou (ca 2010)